elemental-lf/benji/_sources/datalayout.rst.txt

 Meta Backend
 ------------

-The *metadata backend* is responsible for managing all metadata.
+The database backend is responsible for managing all metadata.

-The *metadata backend* relies on SQLAlchemy, a Python ORM which works with a huge number of DBMS, e.g. MySQL, PostgreSQL, SQLite3 and Oracle.
+The database backend relies on SQLAlchemy, a Python ORM which works with a huge number of DBMS, e.g. MySQL, PostgreSQL, SQLite3 and Oracle.

 Benji has been developed and test with PostgreSQL and SQLite3, so they are